AbhroChowdhury/DataAI/README.md

-# DataAI
+# FileMentor.AI

-Application that enables you to talk to your data
+FileMentor.AI allows you to use AI to quickly find insights within your data